libindic/Silpa-Flask/docs/hacking.rst

 1. Please follow PEP-8 standard for all python code, make sure your code is PEP-8 compilant before sending the PR.
-2. Please fork our repository from github `organization project
+2. Please fork our repository from github `organization page
    <https://github.com/Project-SILPA>`_.
 3. Develop new feature bug fixes etc. on **separate branch, do not change things in master branch**.